security-alliance/frameworks/src/contribute/contributing.md

 - Avoid unnecessary simplifications, describe the technical reality
 - Avoid using too long and complex sentences or paragraphs
     - Use concise and clear statements
-    - Break down your text using blockquotes, bullet points or images
+    - Break down your text using block-quotes, bullet points or images
 - Always link your resources and verify them
 - Use bullet points or tables for topics which require enumerating
 - Highlight keywords to support scanning and skimming through the article